gvegayon/website-old/content/project/aphylo.md

 title = "aphylo: Statistical Inference of Annotated Phylogenetic Trees"

 # Project summary to display on homepage.
-summary = "The aphylo R package implements estimation and data imputation methods for Functional Annotations in Phylogenetic Trees."
+summary = "The aphylo R package implements a phylogenetic model for gene functional prediction that I have been developing as part of my doctoral disertation."

 # Optional image to display on homepage (relative to `static/img/` folder).
 # image_preview = "boards.jpg"